ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 prioritization.
 For example, see {{Section 11 of ?PRIORITY=RFC9218}}.

-Data streams are subject to the flow control mechanisms of the underlying layers.
-Examples include HTTP/2 stream flow control, HTTP/2 connection flow control, and TCP flow control.
+Data streams are subject to the flow control mechanisms of the underlying layers; examples include HTTP/2 stream flow control, HTTP/2 connection flow control, and TCP flow control.